gryf/slack-backup/README.rst

 Requirements
 ------------

-This project is written in Python 3, 3.4 to be precise, although it may work on earlier version of Python3.
+This project is written in Python 3, 3.4 to be precise (currently it works with version 3.6), although it may work on earlier version of Python3.
 Sorry no support for Python2.

 Other than that, required packages are as follows: